eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge; food;

 - Feeling the need to gain control over one's life.

-- Overwhelming feelings of not being good enough, leading her to starve herself so that she gains a sense of being in control again, or following the binge-purge cycle.
+- Overwhelming feelings of not being good enough, leading them to starve themselves so that they gain a sense of being in control again, or following the binge-purge cycle.

 - Having low self-esteem - this can be hard to see because some people seem to be really 'together' on the outside, even when they are feeling bad inside.